howardosborne/robotframework-example/documentation_example.rst

 It can also be used to document the system under test.

-For example, in could contain links to other .. _resources: https://portal.jerseyfsc.org and images
+For example, in could contain links to other resources: https://portal.jerseyfsc.org and images
 .. image:: screenshot.png
 .. code:: robotframework

     *** Settings ***